ElusiveNULL/avanzata-docs/README.md

 ## Overview
 Avanzata is a constructed language with a primarily borrowed vocabulary and a unique pronunciation and grammar system.
 The language is designed with a few goals in mind:

 - Consistency \- Every word in Avanzata should follow every rule, with as few exceptions as possible.
-There are no currently known exceptions.
+There is currently only one known exception: The verb 'to be'.
 - Ease of speaking \- Avanzata is designed to be spoken quickly with minimal effort, and with flexible pronunciation rules.
 - Flexible grammar \- Sentences in Avanzata can be constructed in a variety of ways as long as the point is clear.
 - Intuitive vocabulary: When translating a new word to Avanzata, one can usually just adapt the equivalent word from a Romance language into Avanzata using cognate rules.